Did you know, the colours in your home can impact the mindset of buyers?

-So, when it comes to selling your home, how can you use colour psychology to positively influence the mindset of interested buyers?
+So, when it comes to selling your home, how can you use colour psychology to positively influence the mindset of buyers?

 Colour and Feng Shui Consultant, Jenny Blume, says it’s all about getting the right mix of Yin and Yang,

 “I often come across too many cool colours in people’s homes,” she tells us.
 “White on grey or white on beige.
 Ideally, you want a mix of cool and warm colours, of Yin and Yang, to add contrast and depth.”

 Jenny has had a fascination with colours since she was a teenager.
 She now writes columns about interior design for publications such as Woman’s Weekly as well as offering Feng Shui and colour advice for both homebuyers and homesellers.

 “Colours can have an instant impact on people’s moods,” she says. “ Yellow, for example, is supposed to make people more prone to buy.
 By placing some bright yellow flowers near the front door, you’ll instantly lift buyers' spirits as they enter your home.”